-There are a wide range of HMRC charitable tax reliefs, but you have to register your charity with HMRC to claim charitable status.
-This guide gives you practical step-by-step instructions on HMRC charity registration, so you can claim everything you're entitled to.
-I am neither a lawyer, nor accountant, so this is a layman's guide, not professional advice.
+You have to register your charity or CASC with HMRC to claim Gift Aid.
+This guidance gives you practical step-by-step instructions on applying for HMRC charity registration, so you can claim everything you're entitled to.

 Here's a list of the relevant tax reliefs, with links to more guidance.